 Shopping.
 It has to be done, and sometimes there’s no choice but to bring the kids along.
 The bright lights, crowds, and distractions can be overwhelming for children and adults alike, making it difficult to get things done.
 Thankfully, there are some simple steps you can take to make this time more enjoyable for all.

 - Plan ahead.

-- Plan ahead!
-Try to schedule shopping outings at times that don’t interfere with normal meal and nap times and give yourself plenty of time to get everything done.
+- Make a game plan and prepare for your outing to help reduce stress on all involved.
+Try to schedule shopping outings at times that don’t interfere with normal meal or nap times and give yourself plenty of time to get everything done.

 - It’s also a good idea to have nutritious snacks, drinks and comfort items (preferred stuffed animal, blanket, etc.) available for the group to help reduce irritability.

 - Let them know about how many stops you plan to make, what kinds of stores you will be visiting and types of things you’ll be purchasing (and which ones you won’t), how long you think the outing will take, and what rules they will need to follow during the outing.

 - Setting clear expectations for behavior before leaving the house helps create a sense of predictability and minimizes multiple commands during the outing, as you can simply remind children of the expected behaviors instead of telling them in the moment when they may have more difficulty attending to or remembering the information you’re trying to share.

 - For some children, shorter “practice trips” could be helpful so they get used to the experience, expectations and tangible benefits of following directions.

 - The promise of a small treat or other reward at the end of a trip often helps to encourage positive behavior.
 Make sure you clearly state how your child can earn this reward before the trip, and that you can deliver the reward if they earn it.
 Unclear expectations or rewards that are earned but not delivered can severely limit a child’s motivation to adjust their behavior for future outings.